Machin series: Evolutions

 In 1989, as a workaround to the problem of fast-changing rates, "non-value indicator" Machins used textual inscriptions "1st" and "2nd" to indicate class of service rather than a numeric value.
 The following year of 1990 brought forth the first commemorative adaptation of the Machin design, with the classic William Wyon profile of Queen Victoria, Queen Elizabeth II's Great-Great Grandmother, appearing behind and to the left of Elizabeth, marking 150 years of British stamps, namely the Penny Black 1d stamp of 1840.
-These are sometimes called "Double Head Machins".
+These are sometimes called "Double-Head Machins".

 1993 saw the introduction of both self-adhesive stamps and elliptical perforations on the lower vertical sides of the Machins, the latter as a security measure.

 On the high value stamps, an iridescent ink by the brand name of "Iriodin" was used to give them a shiny, pearlescent appearance and ensure the difficulty of their reproduction by photocopying.

 In February 2009, security features were increased on "Machin" self-adhesive stamps to avoid the reuse of uncancelled used stamps retrieved on mail.
 Both the effigy and the background were printed with continuous "ROYAL MAIL" iridescent printing.
 Two ellipsoidal shear panels were added to each stamp, and the water-soluble layer between the stamp and the adhesive was abandoned.
 These two later features were intended to render the stamps difficult to take off mail and to store for reuse (but in effect are easily overcome by the careful use of a sharp knife edge).
 Collectors are advised not to attempt to soak such stamps off, but to save them on pieces cut from the envelope.

 The security features also included a minute change to the background printing of "ROYAL MAIL" where one letter is replaced to identify the source of the stamp.
 For example, instead of "ROYAL MAIL" in one place in the upper right of the stamp is printed "FOYAL MAIL" to indicate that that stamp came from a booklet of four stamps.
-This feature made it easier to identify the source of an individual, used stamp and track down production problems.
-The codes evolved further in the year 2010 when a year code was included as well.
-For instance MBIL/M11L means that the stamp came from a Business Sheet in 2011.
-The source codes are as follows: MBIL- From Business Sheets, MCIL- From Custom Retail Books with four Machins and two Special or Commemorative Stamps, MFIL- From Books of Four, MPIL- From Prestige Books, MRIL- From Coil Stamps in Rolls, MSIL- From Books of Six, MTIL- From Books of Twelve, and No source codes at all for Machin Stamps from Counter Sheets, though these do carry year codes.
+This feature made it easier to identify the source of an individual used stamp and track down production problems.
+The codes evolved further in the year 2010 when a year code was included as well; for instance M11L means that the stamp was printed in 2011.
+The source codes are as follows: MBIL – from Business Sheets, MCIL – from Custom Retail Books with four Machins and two Special or Commemorative Stamps, MFIL – from Books of Four, MPIL – from Prestige Books, MRIL – from Coil Stamps in Rolls, MSIL – from Books of Six, MTIL – From Books of Twelve, and no source codes at all for Machin Stamps from Counter Sheets, though these do carry year codes.

-In 2016, yet another security feature arose in that the Backing Paper for all of the Machin self-adhesive stamps had a Security background printing in Grey of "ROYAL MAIL" repeated (There are 3 types of this SBC of "Security Backing Paper")in yet another attempt a thwarting forgeries, which seems to be an ongoing problem.
+In 2016, yet another security feature arose in that the backing paper for all of the Machin self-adhesive stamps had a security background printing in grey of "ROYAL MAIL", repeated (there are 3 types of this SBC or "Security Backing Paper") in yet another attempt at thwarting forgeries, these seeming to be an ongoing problem.